- Applied Behavior Analysis

 Master of Public Health in Public Health Practice

-This Master of Public Health program is designed for public health, health care and social service professionals who are seeking to increase their competency in public health practice.
+This MPH in Public Health Practice is designed for public health, health care and social service professionals who are seeking to increase their competency in public health practice.

 This degree is perfect for practitioners in public health, health care and social service who have specialized knowledge in their fields and desire a greater understanding of the principles of population health and the technical skills that are the foundation of public health practice.